frcepeda/LetsCrate/README.md

 	File functions:
-    -u, --upload [Crate name]        Upload files to crate -d, --delete                     Delete files with names * -a, --list                       List all files by crate -s, --search                     Search for files with names -i, --id                         Show files with IDs
+    -u, --upload [Crate name]        Upload files to crate -d, --delete                     Delete files with names * -a, --list                       List all files
+    -s, --search                     Search for files with names -i, --id                         Show files with IDs

 	Crate functions:
-    -N, --newcrate                   Create new crates with names -A, --listcrates                 List all crates
-    -S, --searchcrates               Search for crates with names -R, --renamecrate [Crate name]   Rename crate to name -D, --deletecrate                Delete crates with names *
+    -N, --newcrate                   Create new crates with names -A, --listcrates                 List all crates (or files in crates, if names are passed) -S, --searchcrates               Search for crates with names -R, --renamecrate [Crate name]   Rename crate to name -D, --deletecrate                Delete crates with names *

 	Misc. options:
-    -r, --regexp                     Treat all names as regular expressions -t, --test                       Only test the credentials
+    -r, --regexp                     Treat names as regular expressions -t, --test                       Only test the credentials
-    -v, --version                    Output version
+    -q, --quiet                      Do not output anything to the terminal -v, --version                    Output version
     -h, --help                       Display this screen